anoduck/anoduck/README.md

 _It is the smaller acts of kindness that uplift man’s soul, and help him to live for another day._

+_Only the elite of humanity facilitate ASCII art thoroughly._

 ------------

 ### What I do: